 During the derivation of the design events Cardno had discussions with the Steering Committee and it was decided that the design events should aim to match the previous SKM study.
-This was to ensure that the flood extents and depths generated were commensurate between the investigations.
+This was to ensure that the flood extents and depths generated were commensurate between the investigations and allow for the uncertainty in the flood estimates and the change in rating curve.
 It should be noted that this produces peak flow rates for the 1% AEP event which are approximately 15% higher than the FFA predicts.
 All design event loss rates were adjusted to meet these requirements of an increase of 15% to the FFA predicted peak.